World Cup 2026 Fixtures

 Hosted by three nations – the United States, Mexico, and Canada– the FIFA World Cup 2026 will take place from June 11 to July 19 across 16 cities in North America.

-With this guide, we aim to cover everything essential you need to know about the tournament – full World Cup fixtures, groups and standings, as well as South Africa’s chances and performance, so if you want clear, data-driven World Cup predictions and betting insights, just scroll further down the page.
+With this guide, we aim to cover everything essential you need to know about the tournament – full World Cup fixtures, groups and standings, as well as South Africa’s performance in the later stages of the tournament.
+So if you want clear, data-driven World Cup predictions and betting insights, just scroll further down the page.

 World Cup 2026 Overview

-The opening match will be Mexico vs South Africa at Mexico City Stadium on 11 June, probably the most exciting way to start the tournament for Mzansi.
+The opening match was Mexico vs. South Africa in Mexico City, which ended in defeat for Bafana Bafana.
 The final is scheduled for 19 July 2026 at the New York-New Jersey Stadium.

 What makes this edition especially important is the changed format.
 With more teams, more groups and a longer knockout route, World Cup 2026 is made to bring even more action both for regular soccer fans and bettors.